Forau/i3dwm/README.md

-# i3dwm
+# i3dwm *IN DEVELOPMENT*
-Workspace helper Inspired by swaysome, making multi monitor i3 work more like dwm
+Workspace helper Inspired by [https://gitlab.com/hyask/swaysome][]swaysome, making multi monitor i3 work more like dwm.

+It is in development, and not yet ready for use.

+Stay tuned...